 Puerto Rican Art Song Project

 To say that the Hispanic American world is underrepresented in the classical music international scene would be a huge understatement.
-But what is more interesting to me personally is how under-represented my country, Puerto Rico, is, even within the Hispanic and Latin artistic circles.
+But what is more interesting to me is how underrepresented Puerto Rico is, even within the Hispanic and Latin classical circles.

-García Márquez and Isabel Allende are wonderfully flavorful authors.
-They are the little piece of somewhat home that I can share with my German-, French-, Dutch-, Whatever-speaking friends.
-But I want to share René Marqués.
+I want to share René Marqués.
 I want his plays, stories and novels to be translated and published in all sorts of languages around the world.
 I want the world to know Rosario Ferré.
-Everyone knows the political writings of Che Guevara.
 I want the revolutionary poems of José de Diego, the simple-life and social commentary stories of Abelardo Díaz Alfaro and Luis Lloréns Torres.
 I want to present the feminist poetry of Julia de Burgos.
-I want online lists of rococo artists to contain a mention of José Campeche.
-I want online lists of Latin American artists to contain more than a handful of Puerto Ricans when other countries boast dozens of names.
+I want the sound of “rococo” to evoke José Campeche.